 (360 Connext) Here are 7 tips to help you grow from each bad customer experience situation and retain your customers.

 My Comment: The old expression is: “Complaints are opportunities to show how good you are.”
 Turning a complaint around isn’t that complicated, as this article shows.
 And, it is not just about resolving a complaint.
 It’s about restoring confidence.
-If the complaint is resolved correctly, the customer should have confidence to continue to do business with the company – maybe even more confidence than if the problem had never taken place at all.
+If the complaint is resolved correctly, the customer should have the confidence to continue to do business with the company – maybe even more confidence than if the problem had never taken place at all.

 Why Improving The Customer Experience Matters: A Love Story by Mike Maddock